 UFO LAND IN FROME

-It’s been six months since Federal Charm last played live and with a new singer and material to show off tonight, it’s no surprise that they attack the stage with great energy.
+In the six months since Federal Charm last played live, they've found a new singer and have new material to show off tonight, so it’s no surprise that they attack the stage with such great energy.
 What’s immediately obvious is that Tom Guyer possesses an incredible voice, mastering the older material but really showing his range and vocal dexterity on the new.
 Best song is new track Death Rattle, which showcases the band well, being a modern rock song with a tremendous blues breakdown towards the end, closely followed by Silhouette which finishes their set strongly.

 Before too long UFO take to the stage and immediately mark out the template for their set, mixing classic Schenker-era material with more recent tunes which are almost as popular, proving that they are far more than just a nostalgia act and are still making great music today.